skyportal/skyportal/doc/setup.md

 To renew the certificate, one does:
     sudo certbot renew

-After receiving an SSL certificate, you'll need to modify the nginx configuration in `baselayer/services/nginx/nginx.conf.template` to use it.
-For example, you would add the following for Let's Encrypt:
+Next, modify the nginx configuration in `baselayer/services/nginx/nginx.conf.template` to use the newly generated certificate:

     listen [::]:443 ssl ipv6only=on;
     listen 443 ssl;